sefn/terminai/README.md

 # terminai
 Local LLM chat interface for Linux.

-Keyboard shortcut to open a prompt dialog, then terminal for output and further chat (with formatting for markdown and thinking tags, chat history).
+Usage: Set a keyboard shortcut to launch the script.
+Opens a prompt dialog, then a terminal for output and further chat (with formatting for markdown and thinking tags, chat history).

 ## Features